 Project xCloud is not designed to replace existing or future games consoles.
 Microsoft believes that it will be a different kind of service that caters for a different kind of user.

-For starters, while it will likely be accessible through the Xbox One family of machines (plus Xbox Two, or whatever the next-generation console ends up being called), Project xCloud will also be available on phones, tablets, set-top-boxes, TVs, etc. Basically, anything that has a screen and an internet connection.
+For starters, while it will likely be accessible through the Xbox One family of machines (plus Scarlett), xCloud will also be available on phones, tablets, set-top-boxes, TVs, etc. Basically, anything that has a screen and an internet connection.

 "We’re developing Project xCloud not as a replacement for game consoles, but as a way to provide the same choice and versatility that lovers of music and video enjoy today.
-We’re adding more ways to play Xbox games," said Microsoft's CVP of cloud gaming, Kareen Choudry.
+We’re adding more ways to play Xbox games," said Microsoft's CVP of cloud gaming, Kareen Choudry in March 2019.